maxkahan/updating-an-old-project/README.md

 * Finish the existing features.
 * Merge the PRs.
 * Close the feature branches.
-* Document the state of the code
+* Document the state of the code.

 ## Trust is key
 The code's users must be able to trust your releases, and your team must be able to trust you to deliver new features whilst fixing up the code.